tolgayan/tolgayan/README.md

 Occasionally, I write blog posts on my [Medium](https://medium.com/@tolga_ayan) page.
 Increasing the number of posts there about technical stuff is on my checklist :heavy_check_mark:.

 My projects are either in private repositories or on another platform.
-Still, there are some bits 'n pieces about some work I have done.
+Still, there are some bits 'n pieces in my github page about some work I have done.

 You can find me on [![Twitter]( http://i.imgur.com/wWzX9uB.png)]("https://twitter.com/E_Toggy),  or on [![LinkedIn](https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/linkedin-3-16.png)](https://www.linkedin.com/in/emre-tolga-ayan-7b9a0a149/).
 You can also send an email to <etolga dot ayan @ gmail dot com>.